-This post about things to do in Northland is a guest post by Roxanne.
+This post about things to do in Northland is authored by Roxanne.

 Just an hour or two north of Auckland stretches a coastline of white, sandy beaches, clear waters, and sunny days.
 Always a little warmer than Auckland, and with less rain, Northland is a favorite pick for anything from a weekend away to a longer summer break.